 Ms. Moore’s tall and graceful stature has made her the ideal trouser-role performer.
-She recently completed a North American tour of Handel’s Orlando (Medoro) at the Ravinia Festival, Lincoln Center’s Alice Tully Hall, and Tanglewood Festival with the Philharmonia Baroque Orchestra conducted by Nicholas McGegan.
+With conductor Nicholas McGegan and Philharmonia Baroque Orchestra, Moore performed the role of “Medoro” in Handel’s Orlando in an acclaimed American tour at the Ravinia Festival, Lincoln Center’s Alice Tully Hall, and Tanglewood Festival.
 The New York Times praised her “smooth toned” and “compassionate” performance while the Chicago Classical Review raved that she “made a delightfully shameless seducer in the trouser role of Medoro.”
-She has also performed the role at Göttingen, Sweden’s Drottningholm Court Theatre, and in San Francisco.
-This season she performs the role with the English Concert conducted by Harry Bicket.
+She has also performed the role at Göttingen, Sweden’s Drottningholm Court Theatre, with the English Concert, and in San Francisco.

-Other engagements of note include Vivaldi’s Juditha Triumphans (Holofernes) with the Philharmona Baroque Orchestra and conductor Nicholas McGegan; Elgar’s The Dream of Gerontius at the Barbican Centre; Bach’s Mass in B Minor and St. Matthew Passion, Handel’s La Resurrezione, Mendelssohn’s Paulus, and an all-Vivaldi program with The King’s Consort; St. Matthew Passion with Trevor Pinnock and the English Consort; a tour of Haydn masses in Switzerland with John Eliot Gardiner; Beethoven’s Mass in C with the Salzburg Camerata and Berlioz’s Les nuits d’été with the Northern Sinfonia, both under Sir Roger Norrington; and a performance of Mahler’s Das Lied von der Erde.
-She has performed Messiah with The English Concert/Harry Bicket, the Indianapolis Symphony Orchestra, and the National Arts Centre Orchestra with Paul Goodwin conducting.
+Other engagements of note include performances with conductor Nicholas McGegan of Vivaldi’s Juditha Triumphans (Holofernes) with the Philharmona Baroque Orchestra and Beethoven’s Ninth Symphony along with selections from Mahler’s Des Knaben Wunderhorn with Royal Northern Sinfonia; Elgar’s The Dream of Gerontius at Royal Albert Hall and Winchester, Ely, Gloucester, and York Minster Cathedrals; Bach’s Mass in B Minor and St. Matthew Passion, Handel’s La Resurrezione, Mendelssohn’s Paulus, and an all-Vivaldi program with The King’s Consort; St. Matthew Passion with Trevor Pinnock and the English Consort; a tour of Haydn masses in Switzerland with John Eliot Gardiner; Beethoven’s Mass in C with the Salzburg Camerata and Berlioz’s Les nuits d’été with the Northern Sinfonia, both under Sir Roger Norrington; and a performance of Mahler’s Das Lied von der Erde.
+She has performed Messiah with The English Concert/Harry Bicket, the Indianapolis Symphony Orchestra under Patrick Dupré Quigley, and the National Arts Centre Orchestra with Paul Goodwin conducting.
 Her recording of Handel’s Parnasso in Festa with King’s Consort and conductor Matthew Halls was the winner of the Stanley Sadie Handel Recording Prize.

 Ms. Moore’s charismatic vocal quality and training place her firmly within the fine heritage of English mezzo-sopranos.
 She is committed to celebrating the music and musicians of her homeland and has built a reputation as a leading exponent of English song.
 In 2007, she devised Kathleen Ferrier — Her Life, Letters & Music, to honor that legendary English singer.
 The program has been endorsed by the Kathleen Ferrier Society, and a recent review called it “one of the most moving and captivating evenings I’ve spent.”